Lagrapo

 Lagrapo is a Japanese management consulting firm providing assistance based on the management methodology of space programs.
 The company was founded by Muneyuki Takano, an aerospace engineer who previously worked at Mitsubishi Heavy Industries (MHI) and JAXA.
+The company is named after the Lagrange points, locations where the gravitational forces of two celestial bodies reach equilibrium, reflecting its aim to find a point of balance between space technology and the business world.

 The company's first satellite, Ishiki was launched on the second flight of Space One's KAIROS rocket in December 2024 but was destroyed when the launch was terminated prematurely.

 History

 Lagrapo was founded by Muneyuki Takano in 2022.
 Takano previously worked at MHI and took part in designing and launching the H-IIA rocket, and at JAXA where he participated in the development of the H-II Transfer Vehicle.

 In June 2024, the company organized a tour for children residing in mainland Kagoshima Prefecture to visit Tanegashima and witness the third launch of the Japanese space agency JAXA's H3 Launch Vehicle, carrying the ALOS-4 satellite.
 As the launch was delayed by a day due to unfavorable weather conditions, the tour could not witness the launch itself but nevertheless visited the Tanegashima Space Center.